-- (1) The term "reasonably in advance" is defined as 90 calendar days. - (2) Key personnel are considered "managerial personnel" under the clause at I.134 970.5228-1 Insurance - Litigation and Claims. - (d) Contract fee reductions for changes to key personnel. - (1) Notwithstanding the approval by the Contracting Officer, any time a Key Person (Laboratory Director; Deputy Laboratory Director, Science and Technology; or Deputy Laboratory Director, Chief Operating Officer) is removed, replaced, or diverted during the term of this contract extension from November 4, 2022 through September 30, 2023, the earned fee under the contract may be permanently reduced by \$800,000 for each and every such occurrence; from October 1, 2023 through September 30, 2024, the earned fee under the contract may be permanently reduced by \$700,000 for each and every such occurrence; from October 1, 2025, the earned fee under the contract may be permanently reduced by \$600,000 for each and every such occurrence; from October 1, 2025, the earned fee under the contract may be permanently reduced by \$600,000 for each and every such occurrence; from October 1, 2025, the earned fee under the contract may be permanently reduced by \$600,000 for each and every such occurrence; from October 1, 2025, the earned fee under the contract may be permanently reduced by \$600,000 for each and every such occurrence; from October 1, 2027, the earned fee under the contract may be permanently reduced by \$400,000 for each and every such occurrence, from October 1, 2027 through September 30, 2028, the earned fee under the contract may be permanently reduced by \$300,000 for each and every such occurrence. - (2) The Contractor may request in writing that the Contracting Officer consider waiving all or part of a reduction in earned fee.
+- (1) The term "reasonably in advance" is defined as 90 calendar days. - (2) Key personnel are considered "managerial personnel" under the clause at I.134 970.5228-1 Insurance Litigation and Claims. - (d) Contract fee reductions for changes to key personnel. - (1) Notwithstanding the approval by the Contracting Officer, any time a Key Person (Laboratory Director; Deputy Laboratory Director, Science and Technology; or Deputy Laboratory Director, Chief Operating Officer) is removed, replaced, or diverted during the term of this contract extension from November 4, 2022 through September 30, 2023, the earned fee under the contract may be permanently reduced by \$800,000 for each and every such occurrence; from October 1, 2023 through September 30, 2024, the earned fee under the contract may be permanently reduced by \$700,000 for each and every such occurrence; from October 1, 2024 through September 30, 2025, the earned fee under the contract may be permanently reduced by \$600,000 for each and every such occurrence; from October 1, 2025 through September 30, 2026, the earned fee under the contract may be permanently reduced by \$500,000 for each and every such occurrence; from October 1, 2026 through September 30, 2027, the earned fee under the contract may be permanently reduced by \$400,000 for each and every such occurrence, from October 1, 2027 through September 30, 2028, the earned fee under the contract may be permanently reduced by \$300,000 for each and every such occurrence. - (2) The Contractor may request in writing that the Contracting Officer consider waiving all or part of a reduction in earned fee.
 Such written request shall include the Contractor's basis for the removal, replacement, or diversion of any key personnel.
 The Contracting Officer shall have the unilateral discretion to make the determination to waive all or part of the reduction in earned fee.